mtermoul/garage-sale/article/article.md

 </template>
 ```

-So far in our home page we just added a top toolbar with a search text field, search button, and left navigation menu. in page content area we just added a component `post-grid` which will serve as a place holder for our data.
+So far in our home page we just added a top toolbar with a search text field, search button, and left navigation menu.
+In the page's content area we just added a component `post-grid` which will serve as a place holder for our data.

 Before moving any further we need some data to test and build our UI components.
-So without further due, lets do that in the next chapter.
+So without further todo, lets do that in the next section.

 ## Building the backend with Cosmic JS

 Before discovering Cosmic JS, I use to use either plain JSON files and write a little Node.js application that have a bunch of Rest API endpoints.
 Another alternative is using some cloud noSQL database to host the JSON data documents and write a server Rest API to serve that data.
-However all that is gone, after learning that with Cosmic JS, you no longer have to write server side API.
-Just design your data, insert or import from JSON files, and the Cosmic JS will generate the Rest API automatically for you.
-As a matter affect Cosmic JS, offers two kind of API end points:
+However, all that is gone, after learning that with Cosmic JS, you no longer have to write a server side API.
+Just design your data, insert or import from JSON files, and Cosmic JS will generate the Rest API automatically for you.
+As a matter of fact Cosmic JS, offers two kind of API end points:

 * Rest API which will be CRUD methods for adding, displaying, and updating your data.
 * GraphQL API, which is also similar to Rest, but you can write your queries using special Syntax called GraphQL.
-If your no familiar with GraphQL, I encourage you to review the documents.
-It's has been gaining a lot momentum lately due to it's flexibilities and popularity.
+If you're not familiar with GraphQL, I encourage you to review the documents.
+It's has been gaining a lot momentum lately due to its flexibilities and popularity.
 Plus it was developed by Facebook.
 For my application I will include both Rest, and GraphQL methods to let you experiment and decide which one works best for you.
 If you are not using Cosmic JS, then you have to write your own server GraphQL API using some database as a storage mechanism, and Node.js for the GraphQL endpoints.

 OK, let's jump in to Cosmic JS and add our data elements. after you sign up for free account, open the dashboard and add new bucket called `garage-sale`.